DiddiLeija/diddi-and-eli/README.md

-# diddi-and-eli
+# Diddi and Eli

-Diddi and Eli: a platformer game with scaling challenges.
+_Diddi and Eli: a platformer game with scaling challenges._